FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Labs are due on Tuesdays before class.

 ## Part A. Build Your Clonebot
+Form your 3-4 person team.

 Follow the instructions [here](https://cornell.box.com/s/i0ykqbfz3y1fj195jax0s28v1n1vsx4o) to build your robot!
 The instructions are arranged in stages.
 At the beginning of each stage, each group must select one (and only one) representitive to pick up parts from us.

-After you finish your robot, plug in power (plug in the USB to the battery pack).
-Following the instructions below to connect to your robot.
+After you finish your robot, plug in power from the USB battery pack.
+Follow the instructions below to connect to your robot.
 1. Connect to WiFi "MobileHRI-x", where x is the number assigned to the ESP-32.
-(ESP-32 should flesh once.)
+(ESP-32 should flash once.)
 2. Open a brower, in the address line, type in 192.168.4.1
 3. You should be see a control interface.
 Try out different buttons and see what they do.